thin-edge/thin-edge.io/docs/src/howto-guides/025_config_management_plugin.md

 # How to manage configuration files with Cumulocity

-With `thin-edge.io`, you can manage files on a device by using the Cumulocity's feature, [Managing Configurations](https://cumulocity.com/guides/users-guide/device-management/#managing-configurations) as a part of Device Management.
+With `thin-edge.io`, you can manage config files on a device by using the [Cumulocity configuration management feature](https://cumulocity.com/guides/users-guide/device-management/#managing-configurations) as a part of Device Management.

-If you are new to the Cumulocity **Management Configurations** feature, we recommend you to read [the Cumulocity user guide](https://cumulocity.com/guides/users-guide/device-management/#managing-configurations) along with this how-to guide.
+If you are new to the Cumulocity **Configuration Management** feature, we recommend you to read [the Cumulocity user guide](https://cumulocity.com/guides/users-guide/device-management/#managing-configurations) along with this how-to guide.

 ## Installation of `c8y_configuration_plugin`